emissions-api/sentinel5dl/readme.md

 Sentinel-5P Downloader
 ======================

-This library provides easy access to data from the European Space Agency's Sentinel 5P sattellite.
+This library provides easy access to data from the European Space Agency's Sentinel 5P satellite.